iamlukovkin/sql-queries-benchmark/README.md

 Before running the script, you need to install the following utilities:

-- psql: PostgreSQL command-line client.
+- `psql`: PostgreSQL command-line client.
-- bc: Basic calculator for time calculations.
+- `bc`: Basic calculator for time calculations.
-- jq: JSON processor for prettifying the output.
+- `jq`: JSON processor for prettifying the output.
-- sed: Stream editor for text manipulation (optional but useful for handling the trailing comma in JSON output).
+- `sed`: Stream editor for text manipulation (optional but useful for handling the trailing comma in JSON output).

 ## Instruction